Pauline Chase: Biography

-When she was in England she spent much of her time when she was not performing in Marlow, Buckinghamshire.
-She loved the town so much that she had her mother's body exhumed from her grave in Washington and reburied in Holy Trinity Church, Marlow.

-When in Marlow she was often visited by her friend and mentor Charles Frohman.
-Pauline had become a social beauty with many famous and influential friends and admirers, and together with Charles Frohman she mixed in the highest circles and led an extravagant lifestyle.
-She was reputed to have once sailed from England to New York to attend a 24-hour charity event and then immediately caught the next available ship back.

-In the town of Marlow today there is a statue of a naked lady atop a fountain, which was erected by the district council in 1924 in memory of Charles Frohman who had forged strong links with the town.
+Chase spent much of her time off stage in Marlow, Buckinghamshire.
+She had her mother's body exhumed from her Washington grave and reburied at the Holy Trinity Church, in Marlow.
+Her connections with influential members of high society, assisted by Frohman, allowed her to lead an extravagant lifestyle.
+In Marlow, there is a statue of a naked lady atop a fountain, which was erected by the district council in 1924 in memory of Charles Frohman who had forged strong links with the town.
 Whilst there is no hard evidence to the fact, the model for the piece is widely believed to have been Pauline Chase.

 She retired from the stage after the Christmas run of Peter Pan ended in 1913 to marry banker Captain Alexander Victor Drummond.
 They had three children.
 She came out of retirement in 1916 for her only screen appearance in The Real Thing at Last, a satirical film scripted by Barrie and shown at a benefit for the YMCA, attended by members of the British royal family.
 She was said to have had an affair with explorer Robert Falcon Scott before he was married.

 She died in Royal Tunbridge Wells, England, in 1962.